torrejonv/teranode/docs/architecture/architecture.md

 8. **TX Status:** Keeps track of the validation status of individual transactions.

-#### SubTree Validation:
+#### SubTree Validation Details:

-- **Real-Time Validation**: As SubTrees are received, which may occur as frequently as every second, the Validator service immediately checks their integrity.
-This involves verifying that each transaction ID listed within a SubTree is valid and that the corresponding transactions exist and are themselves valid within the network's consensus rules.
+- **Real-Time Validation**: As subtrees are received, which may occur as frequently as every second, the Validator service immediately checks their integrity.
+This involves verifying that each transaction ID listed within a subTree is valid and that the corresponding transactions exist and are themselves valid within the network's consensus rules.

-- **UTXO Validation**: Part of the validation process includes ensuring that the transactions within a SubTree correctly reference and spend UTXOs.
+- **UTXO Validation**: Part of the validation process includes ensuring that the transactions within a subTree correctly reference and spend UTXOs.

-- **Efficiency and Scalability**: By validating SubTrees in real-time, the system can efficiently manage a high throughput of transactions, reducing bottlenecks that would otherwise arise during block validation.
+- **Efficiency and Scalability**: By validating subtrees in real-time, the system can efficiently manage a high throughput of transactions, reducing bottlenecks that would otherwise arise during block validation.

-- **Handling Unvalidated Transactions**: If a SubTree contains a transaction that hasn't been previously validated or "blessed," the Validator service must retrieve and validate that transaction.
+- **Handling Unvalidated Transactions**: If a subtree contains a transaction that hasn't been previously validated or "blessed," the Validator service must retrieve and validate that transaction.
 If the transaction is valid, it is added to the block assembly process.
-If it is invalid due to issues like missing inputs or double-spending attempts, the transaction and its SubTree are not accepted ("blessed").
+If it is invalid due to issues like missing inputs or double-spending attempts, the transaction and its subtree are not accepted ("blessed").

-#### Block Validation:
+#### Block Validation Details:

-- **Top Merkle Tree Validation**: When a new block is announced, the Validator service doesn't need to validate all individual transactions, as the SubTrees have already been validated.
-Instead, it can quickly validate the block by checking the top part of the Merkle tree composed of the hashes of the SubTrees.
+- **Top Merkle Tree Validation**: When a new block is announced, the Validator service doesn't need to validate all individual transactions, as the subtrees have already been validated.
+Instead, it can quickly validate the block by checking the top part of the Merkle tree composed of the hashes of the subtrees.
 This greatly reduces the amount of data that needs to be processed during block validation.

-- **Merkle Subtree Store**: This is a dedicated storage component within the Validator service that holds the SubTrees.
-It retains the SubTrees until a new block is found and integrated into the blockchain, after which the SubTrees are no longer needed and can be discarded.
-This storage ensures that SubTrees are readily available for block validation and helps in maintaining the continuity of the validation process.
+- **Merkle Subtree Store**: This is a dedicated storage component within the Validator service that holds the subtrees.
+It retains the subtrees until a new block is found and integrated into the blockchain, after which the subtrees are no longer needed and can be discarded.
+This storage ensures that subtrees are readily available for block validation and helps in maintaining the continuity of the validation process.

 #### Overall Block and SubTree Validation Process

 The validation process is continuous and iterative, designed to maintain the blockchain's integrity and support high transaction throughput:

-1. **Transaction and SubTree Receipt**: Transactions are collected and grouped into SubTrees, each representing up to 1 million transaction IDs.
+1. **Transaction and SubTree Receipt**: Transactions are collected and grouped into subtrees, each representing up to 1 million transaction IDs.

-2. **SubTree Validation**: As SubTrees are broadcast, the Validator service validates them in real-time.
+2. **SubTree Validation**: As subtrees are broadcast, the Validator service validates them in real-time.

-3. **Merkle Subtree Storage**: Validated SubTrees are stored in the Merkle Subtree Store.
+3. **Merkle Subtree Storage**: Validated subtrees are stored in the Merkle subtree Store.

-4. **Block Announcement**: When a new block is discovered by a miner, it's announced to the network, including only the top-level Merkle hashes of the SubTrees.
+4. **Block Announcement**: When a new block is discovered by a miner, it's announced to the network, including only the top-level Merkle hashes of the subtrees.

-5. **Block Validation by Validator Service**: The Validator service uses the stored SubTrees to validate the newly announced block quickly.
-This is done by deriving the announced top-level Merkle hashes from the hashes of the SubTrees in the Merkle Subtree Store.
+5. **Block Validation by Validator Service**: The Validator service uses the stored subtrees to validate the newly announced block quickly.
+This is done by deriving the announced top-level Merkle hashes from the hashes of the subtrees in the Merkle subtree Store.

-6. **Transaction Retrieval and Validation**: If a SubTree contains a transaction that has not been previously validated, the Validator service retrieves the full transaction data and validates it.
+6. **Transaction Retrieval and Validation**: If a subtree contains a transaction that has not been previously validated, the Validator service retrieves the full transaction data and validates it.

-7. **SubTree "Blessing"**: If the Validator service successfully validates a SubTree, it is "blessed," indicating approval.
-If a SubTree (or a transaction within the Subtree) fails validation, the subtree is rejected.
+7. **SubTree "Blessing"**: If the Validator service successfully validates a subtree, it is "blessed," indicating approval.
+If a subtree (or a transaction within the subtree) fails validation, the subtree is rejected.

 8. **Block Assembly and Propagation**: Once the Validator service validates a block, it propagates this block to the Blockchain service, ensuring that the blockchain remains up-to-date and consistent across all nodes.